qwasium/Pointnet-PyTorch-Jupyter/README.md

 for [PointNet](http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf)
 and [PointNet++](http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf) in pytorch.

-This fork is modified so it could be ran on Jupyter Notebook.
+This fork is modified so it could...

+- be ran on Jupyter Notebook
+- accept hardcoded parameters as argumennts
+- fixed some errors due to deprecation or platform dependency

+aiming to act as a template for other projects trying to use `Pointnet`.

 ## Update